ngs-docs/2017-ucsc-metagenomics/quality.rst

 of the file.

 One problem with these files is that they are writeable - by default, UNIX makes things writeable by the file owner.
+This poses an issue with creating typos or errors in raw data.
 Let's fix that before we go on any further::

    chmod u-w *